fablabbcn/mdef-docs/docs/academic_year_2022_23/term_2_2022_23/digital_prototyping_for_design_2022_23/index.md

 ## Grading Method

-- The student will be reviewed by turns weekly on their weekly tasks, on Wednesday from 3:00PM to 4:30PM.Where they will have feedback and guidance for their final master project prototype.

 -  **Only the documentation into their webpages will be taken in account for evaluation**

-- The weekly standards and grading will be presented in each weekly assignment.
-During the master class.
+- The weekly standards and grading will be presented during the weekly master classes.
 - Prototyping process understanding ,workflows and evolving best practices will seriously be taken in account.

 ### Academic level - 40%

-Level of the project (quality and complexity of the designed prototype/code/artefacts)
+*Level of the project, artefacts or activities (quality and complexity of the solutions/ reflections/prototype/code/artifacts)*

 - Initial idea / Concept of the Project ( aligned to research areas)
 - Propose (What is supposed to do or not to do)
 - Shown how your team planned and executed the project.
 (Explain personal contributions)

-- System diagram (illustration explaining function, parts, and relations)

 - Integrated Design (How you designed it - relation between elements)
 - Honest Design (use of technology in a meaningful way, in relation to the topics)

-- Be creative (find solutions with materials and technology you have)

 - Explore design boundaries (based on your expertise)

-#### Replicability - 35%
+#### Open Content- 35%

-Level of clarity and detail of the documentation material (photos, video, text, etc)
+*Level of clarity and detail of the documentation material (photos, video, text, etc)*

+- Design process (How did you iterate)
-- How did you fabricate it (fabrication processes and materials)
+- How did you fabricate it (fabrication processes)
+- System diagram (illustration explaining function, parts, and relations)
 - Design & Fabrication files (open source or open format)
 - BOM (Build of Materials)

-- Listed future development opportunity for this project
+- Reflect about future development opportunity

-- Iteration Process (spiral development)

 - Described problems and how the team solved them
 - Photograph's of the end artefacts
 - Add names and links to your individual pages

-- Linked to your individual pages

 #### Attitude - 20%

-Involvement, Motivation level, proactive behaviours
+*Involvement, Motivation level, proactive behaviours*

 - Attendance to classes

-- Proactive behaviours to find answers during the challenge
+- Proactive behaviours to find answers during the program
 - Help others student’s projects
 - Participation in feedbacks sessions

-- Dealing with uncertainty

-- Don’t be afraid to make mistakes ( going out of your comfort zone)

 #### Explosion - 5 %

 Bonus if your artefact doesn´t explode and actually works as expected

 ## Links